 Gaining Psychological Agility: Practising workplace development activities designed to increase agility in how the leader thinks, feels and behaves.

-Developmental Coaching: To hold the leader at their learning edge, and support them during a period of anxiety, as a new way of perceiving and understanding the world starts to emerge.
+Developmental Coaching: To hold the leader at their learning edge, and support them during a period of anxiety, as a new way of perceiving and understanding the world starts to emerge (four one hour individual coaching sessions with a Leadership Psychologist).

 Intensive Development Week: This is an intensive week of personal development where the leader is invited to engage in techniques designed to facilitate greater agility in thinking, feeling and behaving, build resilience and well-being, and encourage the letting go of ego.
 During the module the leaders will go on field trips within the Centre for Alternative Technology and the wilderness of Snowdonia.
 The techniques used during this week will be: